UK election boost for Theresa May's Brexit strategy

 Appeal for calm

-Donald Tusk, the European Council President, appealed for calm on both sides on Thursday.
+Donald Tusk, the European Council President, appealed for calm on both sides of the Brexit debate on Thursday.
 He warned both Juncker's circle, who are blamed for being behind the leak, and the UK government that the dispute puts Brexit negotiations at risk.

 But Tusk's plea appeared to have fallen on deaf ears on Friday when Juncker pointedly made a speech in French because "slowly but surely English is losing importance in Europe".